Health Office Policies and Procedures:

-Please make sure that the Montessori/Elementary/High School offices have current phone numbers of parents or guardians in the event that your child becomes ill at school and needs to be sent home.
+Please make sure that the Montessori, Lower, Middle and High School offices have current phone numbers of parents or guardians in the event that your child becomes ill at school and needs to be sent home.
 Children presenting with a low grade temperature 100F, coughing, sneezing, complaining of headaches, sore throats, stomachaches, or vomiting will be sent home.

 Additionally, children complaining of an illness may be sent home at the discretion of the principal or Health Office.